tiprankstipranks

 We rely on access to financing sources and capital markets.
 If we do not have access to capital on acceptable terms or are unable to obtain capital when needed, our ability to execute our business plans, make capital expenditures or pursue other strategic actions that we may otherwise rely on for future growth would be adversely affected.

 We rely on access to financing sources and the capital markets, on acceptable terms and at reasonable costs, as sources of liquidity for capital requirements not satisfied by our cash flows from operations.
-Market disruptions or a downgrade of our credit ratings may increase the cost of borrowing or adversely affect our ability to access and finance in the capital markets or to access other financing sources.
-Such disruptions or causes of a downgrade could include but are not limited to: the effects of the TCJA on the Company's cash flow metrics; a loss of, or a reduction in sales to, our taconite, paper and pipeline customers if we are unable to offset the related lost margins; weaker operating performance; adverse regulatory outcomes; disproportionate increase in the contribution to net income from ALLETE Clean Energy and our Corporate and Other businesses as compared to that from our Regulated Operations; deteriorating economic or capital market conditions; or volatility in commodity prices.
+Rising interest rates, inflation and market disruptions or a downgrade of our credit ratings may increase the cost of borrowing or adversely affect our ability to access and finance in the capital markets or to access other financing sources such as tax equity financing.
+Such disruptions or causes of a downgrade could include but are not limited to: weakening of the Company's cash flow metrics; a loss of, or a reduction in sales to, our taconite, paper and pipeline customers if we are unable to offset the related lost margins; weaker operating performance; adverse regulatory outcomes; disproportionate increase in the contribution to net income from ALLETE Clean Energy and our Corporate and Other businesses as compared to that from our Regulated Operations; deteriorating economic or capital market conditions; or volatility in commodity prices.
 If we are not able to access capital on acceptable terms in sufficient amounts and when needed, or at all, the ability to maintain our businesses or to implement our business plans would be adversely affected.
+This would include our ability to make the significant capital expenditures planned in order to achieve Minnesota Power's clean-energy transition plans.
+(See Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations – Capital Requirements.)

 Corporate Activity and Growth - Risk 1

-We may not be able to successfully implement our strategic objectives of growing load at our utilities if current or potential industrial or municipal customers are unable to successfully implement expansion plans, including the inability to obtain necessary governmental permits.
+We may not be able to successfully implement our strategic objectives of growing load at our utilities if current or potential industrial or municipal customers are unable to successfully implement expansion plans, including the inability to obtain necessary governmental permits and approvals.

 Corporate Activity and Growth - Risk 2

-The inability to successfully manage and grow ALLETE Clean Energy and our Corporate and Other businesses could adversely affect our results of operations.
+The inability to successfully manage and grow our businesses could adversely affect our results of operations.

-The Company's strategy for ALLETE Clean Energy includes adding customers, new geographies, project development for others and growth through acquisitions.
-This strategy depends, in part, on the Company's ability to successfully identify and evaluate acquisition opportunities and consummate acquisitions on acceptable terms.
-The Company may compete with other companies for these acquisition opportunities, which may increase the Company's cost of making acquisitions and the Company may be unsuccessful in pursuing these acquisition opportunities.
+The Company's strategy includes adding customers, new geographies, and growth through acquisitions or project development with long-term PSAs in place for the output or to be sold upon completion.
+This strategy depends, in part, on the Company's ability to successfully identify and evaluate acquisition or development opportunities and consummate acquisitions on acceptable terms and obtain all required permits and approvals.
+The Company may compete with other companies for these acquisition and development opportunities, which may increase the Company's cost of making acquisitions and the Company may be unsuccessful in pursuing these acquisition opportunities.
 Other companies may be able to pay more for acquisitions and may be able to identify, evaluate, bid for and purchase a greater number of assets than the Company's financial or human resources permit.
+New laws and regulations promoting renewable energy generation may result in increased competition.
+Our ALLETE Clean Energy business is experiencing return pressures from increased competition, and lower forward price curves, as a growing amount of investment capital is being directed into wind energy generation opportunities.
+In addition, current and potential new project developments at our businesses can be negatively affected by a lower ALLETE stock price, which may result in such projects not being accretive, or otherwise unable to satisfy our financial objectives criteria to proceed.
 Additionally, tax law changes may adversely impact the economic characteristics of potential acquisitions or investments.
 If the Company is unable to execute its strategy of growth through acquisitions, project development for others, or the addition of new customers and geographies, it may impede our long-term objectives and business strategy.
-Acquisitions are subject to uncertainties.
-If we are unable to successfully integrate and manage future acquisitions or strategic investments, this could have an adverse impact on our results of operations.
+Acquisitions and operations of recently acquired entities are subject to uncertainties.
+If we are unable to successfully integrate and manage future acquisitions and strategic investments, this could have an adverse impact on our results of operations.
 Our actual results may also differ from our expectations due to factors such as the ability to obtain timely regulatory or governmental approvals, integration and operational issues and the ability to retain management and other key personnel.

 Macro & Political